aanunez96/ml-challenge/decisions.md

 # Technical Decisions & Architecture Rationale

-This document outlines key technical decisions made during the development of the ML Challenge project, including rationale, trade-offs, and alternatives considered.
+This document outlines key technical decisions made during the development of the ML Challenge project, including rationale and trade-offs.

 ## Data Architecture

-### Single JSON Datasource with In-Memory Cache
+### Single JSON Datasource with In-Memory Cache by Requirements

 **Decision:** Use a single `data/products.json` file with intelligent in-memory caching.

-**Rationale:**
-- **Simplicity**: No database setup required for evaluation project
-- **Performance**: In-memory cache provides sub-millisecond response times
-- **Consistency**: Single source of truth eliminates data synchronization issues
-- **Portability**: Project runs immediately without external dependencies

-**Trade-offs:**
-- **Scalability**: Limited to memory capacity, not suitable for large datasets
-- **Persistence**: Cache resets on server restart, no data persistence
-- **Concurrency**: Single-threaded access, not suitable for high-concurrency scenarios

-**Alternatives Rejected:**
-- **Database (PostgreSQL/MongoDB)**: Added complexity for demo project
-- **External API**: Introduces network latency and external dependencies
-- **File system without cache**: Poor performance for repeated requests

 ## Validation & Error Handling